sushmita06github/telephone_directory/README.md

   1. New Customer
   2. Display all
-  3. Search a telephone No. to Withdraw Amount
+  3. Search a telephone No.
   4. Modify Telephone No.
   5. Delete Telphone No.
   6. Exit